Board of directors and company secretary

 Sir David McMurtry

 Sir David McMurtry, CBE, RDI, FREng, FRS, CEng, FIMechE, Executive Chairman, was employed by Rolls-Royce plc, Bristol, for 17 years, latterly holding the positions of Deputy Chief Designer and Assistant Chief of Engine Design for all Rolls-Royce engines manufactured at Filton, Bristol.
 After inventing the original probe in the early 1970s, Sir David co-founded Renishaw in 1973 with John Deer.

 His CBE was awarded “for services to Science and Technology” and he was appointed a Royal Designer for Industry (“RDI”) in 1989.
-He is a visiting professor of Huddersfield University and has been awarded an honorary Doctorate of Engineering at the University of Birmingham and honorary degrees of Doctor of Engineering at Heriot-Watt University, the University of Bristol and the University of Bath.
+He is a visiting professor at the University of Huddersfield and has been awarded an honorary Doctorate of Engineering at the University of Birmingham and honorary degrees of Doctor of Engineering at Heriot-Watt University, the University of Bristol and the University of Bath.
 He has also been awarded an honorary fellowship at Cardiff University.
 Sir David is a Chartered Engineer, a Fellow of the Institution of Mechanical Engineers, a Fellow of the American Society of Manufacturing Engineers, a Fellow of the Royal Academy of Engineering, and in 2011 became a Fellow of The Royal Society.
 The Institute of Physics jointly awarded its 2012 Swan Medal to Sir David and John Deer for their role in founding Renishaw and leading it to become one of the world's principal manufacturers of metrology equipment.
 In addition to his role as Executive Chairman, Sir David also has responsibility for Group technology and is the Chair of the Nomination Committee.